 Primary attention should be given to the reestablishment of adequate respiratory exchange through provision of a patent airway and the institution of assisted or controlled ventilation.
-The opioid antagonist naloxone hydrochloride is a specific antidote against respiratory depression which may result from overdosage or unusual sensitivity to opioids, including oxycodone.
-Since the duration of action of oxycodone may exceed that of the antagonist, the patient should be kept under continued surveillance, and repeated doses of the antagonist should be administered as needed to maintain adequate respiration.
-An opioid antagonist should not be administered in the absence of clinically significant respiratory or cardiovascular depression.
+The narcotic antagonist naloxone hydrochloride is a specific antitode against respiratory depression which may result from overdosage or unusual sensitivity to narcotics, including oxycodone.
+Since the duration of action of oxycodone may occeed that of the antagonist, the patient should be kept under continued surveillance, and repeated doses of the antagonist should be administered as needed to maintain adequate respiration.
+A narcotic antagonist should not be administered as needed to maintain adequate respiration.
+A narcotic antagonist should not be administered in the absence of clinically significant respiratory or cardiovascular depression.